-- Submitting One Registration Form: Make sure that there is just one application and check from your school.
-If your school or program consists of a middle school and high school with different principals, you just submit a registration for each different school.
-Each application is assigned a code number.
-If there is more than one application from one school, the students’ answer sheets are invariably returned in one package but the computer company is expecting two packages to be returned.
+- Submitting One Registration Form: Make sure that there is just one registration form and check or other payment from your school.
+If your school or program consists of a middle school and high school with different principals, submit a registration for each different school.
+Each school is assigned a code number.
+If there is more than one form from one school, the students’ answer sheets are invariably returned in one package but the computer company is expecting two packages to be returned.
 That means at least one teacher will receive a letter saying that their answer sheets have not been returned and unnecessary panic ensues.

 - Confirming Registration and Payment Have Been Sent: Consult your financial officer to make sure the payment was sent.
 Ask for the date it was sent.
-Registration form and check must be sent together or the registration will be returned.
-Many schools have to pay the late fee because their registration and payment are not postmarked by the deadline.
+Payment by credit card, check, or money order must be received before results and any awards will be sent to the teacher.

 - Confirming Registration and Payment Have Been Received: Postcards are e-mailed to teachers upon the receipt of their registrations.
 Look for your postcard acknowledging receipt of registration form and payment.
 If you registered for the online exam, your e-mail postcard will contain important login information.
 IF YOU DO NOT RECEIVE A POSTCARD, CALL 1-888-378-7721 TO MAKE SURE YOU ARE REGISTERED.